feenkind/team-topologies-management/README.md

 # Team management with team topologies
-Under development.
-This app supports the management of teams according to the team type philosophy.
+This app supports the management of teams according to the team topologies philosophy.

 # Frontend application
-The frontend application uses the create-react-app bootstrap as a base.
+The frontend application is written in React uses the create-react-app bootstrap as a base.

 ## Development
 Install all node module with `npm i`.